nlsfi/gs-ogcfeat-datastore/README.md

 - Supports publishing OGCFeat collections from a cascaded OGCFeat service
 - Initializes datastore with data from backend OGCFeat service metadata links (see requirements for backend service below)
 - Constructs featuretypes with metadata from backend OGCFeat schema responses
-- BBOX filter must be supplied in Query
+- BBOX filter MUST be supplied in Query
 - Simple BBOX filtering is based on backend OGCFeat service BBOX filtering
 - Complex filtering is implemented as backend OGCFeat service BBOX filtering with post processing via FilteringFeatureReader in gs-ogcfeat-datastore
 - Projection support is based on backend OGCFeat service CRS support